-Applications for the 2015-16 Pembroke Center Postdoctoral Fellowships are now being accepted.
-Applications must be submitted by 11:59 pm on Thursday, December 4, 2014.
-APPLY NOW via Interfolio
+Applications for the 2016-17 Pembroke Center Postdoctoral Fellowships will be accepted starting in July, 2015.
+For full consideration, applications must be submitted via Interfolio by 11:59 pm (EST) on Thursday, December 3, 2015.
+APPLY USING INTERFOLIO

-In 2015-16, the Pembroke Center is awarding one-year residential postdoctoral fellowships to scholars from any field whose research relates to the theme of “Fatigue”.
+In 2016-17, the Pembroke Center is awarding one-year residential postdoctoral fellowships to scholars from any field whose research relates to the theme of "Anti-War!
+Theaters of War/Politics of Refusal".
 Fellows are required to participate weekly in the Pembroke Seminar, teach one undergraduate course, and pursue individual research.

 Candidates are selected on the basis of their scholarly potential and the relevance of their work to the research theme.
 Recipients must have a PhD and may not hold a tenured position.
 Fellowships are awarded to postdoctoral scholars who have received their degrees from institutions other than Brown within the last five (5) years.
 Brown University is an EEO/AA employer.
 The Center strongly encourages underrepresented minority and international scholars to apply.